 Annual review of WaterNSW’s rural bulk water charges

-Our final decision is to maintain the charges set under the 2021 Determination.
+Our draft decision is to maintain the charges set under the 2021 Determination.
 This means that increases

-in charges will be limited to inflation of 7% from 1 July 2023.
+in charges will be limited to inflation of about 7% from 1 July 2023.

 IPART Chair Carmel Donnelly said that although water usage is likely to have been impacted in 2022-23